Graphic of half a camera lense

 Our goal

-Our best observational datasets are at a nascent stage, while our best climate models are computationally expensive and do not capture all the physical processes we need.
+Despite the potential impact, we’re poorly equipped to characterise the long-term trends of our climate systems, or predict the future risk of runaway, self-perpetuating change.
+Our best observational datasets are at a nascent stage, while our best climate models are computationally expensive and do not capture all the physical processes.

 Read the programme thesis (English)

-Read the programme thesis (Greenlandic)
+Read the programme thesis (Kalaallisut)

 Read the accessible version of the programme thesis